partridgep/ice-cream-project/README.md

 Therefore, if we want to create an input button to access one flavor, we can have it display its name and image (as we render the page, we keep an array of flavors and only add a new button if the flavor has not already been added to the array, ensuring every flavor is only listed once.)

-What if we only want to show the flavors that a particular brand has?
+What if we only want to show the flavors of a particular brand?

 We would call that same `.find()` function, except this time, we would pass that brand name as a parameter: